-GWERKOVA: IT’S IMPORTANT TO US TO KEEP MAKING MUSIC AND TO KEEP IT CLEAN
+GWERKOVA: IT’S IMPORTANT TO KEEP MAKING MUSIC AND TO KEEP IT CLEAN

 Enchanting female vocal inhabits a delicate landscape of gentle guitar and ethereal electronic sounds that mostly soothe and sometimes prickle a little bit.
 It’s a place far away from the rush and chaos that shape our daily lives, a quiet retreat on the edge of time and space where everything floats like a jellyfish in the deepest ocean blue.
 As does the painting on the cover of their 2015 album Safari, the music of the Slovak band Gwerkova radiates a specific kind of warmth and glows some sort of transcendental energies – I always thought the cover art to be extremely fitting.